Located in Santa Cruz, CA.

 batteries can be charged by the alternator, or by the hooked up solar

 panel and charge controller connection I installed.
 See picture seven.
+THIS SECOND BATTERY HOOK-UP GIVES THE VEHICLE MORE POWER.

 19) Has trailer hitch; I haven't checked it in